UmairAbideen/Laravel-Authentication-with-OTP-Verification/README.md

 ## 🔐 Important Middleware

-Apply these middlewares to routes:

-## 🔐 Important Middleware

 | Middleware  | Purpose                                                     |
 |-------------|-------------------------------------------------------------|
 | **auth**    | Restrict access to authenticated users only                 |